bazpi/bazpi.github.io/index.md

 * [Nov 2019] Our team [SRMUAV](http://www.srmuav.com/) wins the first prize at the [Mathworks Minidrone Competition](https://in.mathworks.com/academia/student-competitions/minidrones/minidrone-masters.html) held at the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2019 in Macau, China.

-* [Sep 2019] Our team SRMUAV [demonstrated our technology](https://www.instagram.com/p/B3AT7GAjCNR/) to Shri "Ramesh Pokhriyal", Minister of Education - Government of India and our chancellor Shri "T. R. Paarivendhar", Member of Parliament, Lok Sabha during the college technical fest ["AARUUSH"](https://aaruushblog.wordpress.com/)
+* [Sep 2019] Our team SRMUAV [demonstrated our technology](https://www.instagram.com/p/B3AT7GAjCNR/) to Shri "Ramesh Pokhriyal" - Minister of Education, Government of India and our chancellor Shri "T. R. Paarivendhar" - Member of Parliament, Lok Sabha during the college technical fest ["AARUUSH"](https://aaruushblog.wordpress.com/)

 * [Jun 2019] Our team [SRMUAV](http://www.srmuav.com/) receives the award for "Best in Technical Design" at the [AUVSI Students Unmanned Aerial Systems (SUAS)](https://medium.com/@srmuav/srm-uav-wins-best-in-technical-design-in-auvsi-suas-2019-ed0b06ba8806) 2019 competition held in Maryland, USA.